Cap-go/website/content/blog/automatic-build-and-release-with-gitlab.md

 ![Conventional commits](/conventional_commits.webp)

-## Gitlab CI for tag
+## GitLab CI for tag

-Then you need to create your first Gitlab to automatically build and create tag.
+Then you need to create your first GitLab to automatically build and create tag.

 Create a file at this path: `.github/workflows/bump_version.yml`